open-xml-templating/docxtemplater/readme.md

         This function creates the docx file and downloads it on the user's computer.
 The name of the file is download.docx for Chrome, and some akward file names for Firefox: VEeTHCfS.docx.part.docx, and can't be changed because it is handled by the browser.
         For more informations about how to solve this problem, see the **Filename Problems** section on [http://stuk.github.io/jszip/](http://stuk.github.io/jszip/)

+        Note: All browsers don't support the download of big files with Data URI, so you **should** use the `download` method for files bigger than 100kB [Details](http://stackoverflow.com/questions/695151/data-protocol-url-size-limitations)

     download(swfpath,imgpath[,fileName])

         swfpath